GrahamDumpleton/mod_wsgi/docs/user-guides/registering-cleanup-code.rst

     atexit.register(cleanup)

-However, ``atexit`` callbacks under mod_wsgi are not always delivered. mod_wsgi runs them by patching ``threading._shutdown`` so they fire when a sub interpreter is destroyed via ``Py_EndInterpreter``.
+However, ``atexit`` callbacks under mod_wsgi are not always delivered. mod_wsgi relies on the Python interpreter's normal finalisation to drive atexit callbacks: CPython joins all non-daemon threads first and then runs atexit callbacks as the interpreter is torn down.
 Two situations make this unreliable:

 * If
   :doc:`../configuration-directives/WSGIDestroyInterpreter`
-  is set to ``Off``, sub interpreters are not destroyed at process shutdown and the patched ``threading._shutdown`` path is never taken — registered ``atexit`` functions will not run at all.
+  is set to ``Off``, sub interpreters are not torn down at process shutdown so the finalisation path is never taken and registered ``atexit`` functions will not run at all.
-* Internal Python changes to the order in which threads are shut down relative to ``atexit`` invocation can leave the patched path unreached even when interpreter destruction is enabled.
+* Because Python joins non-daemon threads before running atexit callbacks, an application that creates background threads as non-daemon threads (when they should have been daemon threads) blocks finalisation indefinitely.
+Apache will then force-kill the process after its shutdown grace period and the atexit callbacks never fire.

-By contrast, ``mod_wsgi.subscribe_shutdown()`` callbacks are dispatched directly by mod_wsgi early in the shutdown sequence, before in-flight requests are waited on and before any interpreter destruction is attempted.
-They run regardless of ``WSGIDestroyInterpreter`` and regardless of how Python orders its internal thread shutdown.
-New code should prefer ``mod_wsgi.subscribe_shutdown()``; existing ``atexit`` registrations will keep working in the cases where the patched path still fires but should be migrated where reliability matters.
+By contrast, ``mod_wsgi.subscribe_shutdown()`` callbacks are dispatched directly by mod_wsgi early in the shutdown sequence, before non-daemon threads are joined and before any interpreter destruction is attempted.
+They run regardless of ``WSGIDestroyInterpreter`` and regardless of whether the application has stuck non-daemon threads.
+New code should prefer ``mod_wsgi.subscribe_shutdown()``; existing ``atexit`` registrations will keep working in the common case but should be migrated where reliability matters.

 Note that ``mod_wsgi.subscribe_shutdown()`` is a mod_wsgi-specific
 extension and not portable to other WSGI hosting solutions; ``atexit``